 9.2.2 The Chinese side undertakes the site leveling and earthwork in the red line of the project construction land at their cost.

-9.3 Georgian side shall provide a free earth borrowing site and earth spoil ground for the Chinese general contractor the construction site.
-Georgian side shall also provide quarry construction site.
+9.3 Georgian side shall provide a free earth borrowing site and earth spoil ground for the Chinese general contractor nearby the construction site.
+Georgian side shall also provide quarry nearby construction site.
 The Georgia side shall specify the final location to the Chinese general contractor.

 9.4 Temporary access to water, electricity and communication networks.